Breaking a novel image encryption scheme based on improved hyperchaotic sequences

 \subsection{Two other security defects}

 In this subsection, two other security defects of the image encryption scheme under study are discussed.

 \begin{itemize} \item \textit{Low sensitivity with respect to changes of secret key}

-In \cite[Sec.~3.3.1]{Zhu:hyperchaotic:OC12}, it was concluded that the image encryption scheme under study is sensitive to changes of secret key from experiment results on some selected secret keys.
-However, this conclusion is groundless.
-From Proposition~\ref{prop:xor128}, one has
+In \cite[Sec.~3.3.1]{Zhu:hyperchaotic:OC12}, it was concluded that the image encryption scheme under study is sensitive to changes of secret key from experimental results on some selected secret keys.
+However, this conclusion lacks a firm ground.
+Assume there is another secret key generating PRNS $\{k'(i)\}_{i=1}^L$, where $\{k(i)\oplus k'(i)\}_{i=1}^L=\{0, 128\}$.
+Let $\{t'(i)\}_{i=1}^L$ and $\{c'(i)\}_{i=1}^L$ denote the corresponding intermediate sequence and cipher-image, respectively.
+From Eq.~(\ref{eq:encryptR1}) and Proposition~\ref{prop:xor128}, one has $t'(1)=t(1)$,